 The 10 minute dinner recipe you didn't know you needed.
 Spaghetti with Garlic and Oil is a rustic, simple meal that can be served for a quick weeknight dinner or a side dish with some of my Foolproof Chicken.

 We talk a lot around here about building block recipes or "Little Black Dress" recipes.
-Things like my Italian Red Sauce, Chicken Parmesan, Foolproof Chicken...recipes that can be used as the LBD for a really great meal.
+Things like Italian red sauce, garlic butter sauce for pasta, foolproof chicken...recipes that can be used as the LBD for a really great meal.
 This Spaghetti with Garlic and Oil is no different.
 The possibilities are endless with what you can put it with.

 Trust me, you're going to want to make it once a week.